Authenticated penetration testing

 Is this its own engagement or part of web app testing?

-It can be either.
-Most web app pentests already include authenticated testing for the documented roles.
-A standalone authenticated pentest goes deeper into role-matrix coverage, abuse cases, and multi-tenant scenarios.
+Either.
+Most web app pentests include authenticated testing for documented roles.
+A standalone engagement goes deeper into role-matrix coverage, abuse cases, and multi-tenant scenarios.